biostat-jieding/SurvCD/README.md

 ## The corresponding example using simulated dataset is shown below:

-- *An example for fitting the online Cox proportional hazards model (Heterogeneity exist)*
+- *An example for fitting the online Cox proportional hazards model (Heterogeneity exists)*
 ```R
 ## ---- basic setup of the simulated dataset ---- ##
 pbet <- 3